amanialkamshki/amanialkamshki/README.md

 ### Hi there 👋

-I'm currently enrolled in a Front End Developing course through Udacity as part of the NanoDegree initiative.and I am looking forward to seizing an opportunity to leverage my information and expertise in this field Here are a few things about me:
+I'm currently enrolled in a Front End Developing course through Udacity as part of the Makeen NanoDegree initiative.and I am looking forward to seizing an opportunity to leverage my information and expertise in this field Here are a few things about me:

 - 🔭 I’m currently working on improving my HTML, CSS, and JavaScript skills.
 - 👯 I’m looking to collaborate on open-source and Front End projects.